beego/beego/httplib/README.md

 	httplib.Get("").Debug(true)

 ## support HTTPS client
 if request url is https.
-You can set the client support tsl:
+You can set the client support tls:

 	httplib.SetTLSClientConfig(&tls.Config{InsecureSkipVerify: true})